 Preheat your oven to 400 degrees.

-In a food processor, grind up 4 cups of oatmeal into an almost flour-like consistency.
-(Leave aside the extra 1/4 cup for a minute).
+Grind up 4 cups of oatmeal into an almost flour-like consistency in a food processor.

 Amazon hasn’t had my food processor in stock for years, but a big high-quality one is worth the money.
 It can help you to save so much money in the long run.
-I bought mine in 2013, and it is still going strong with no problems, I use mine for so many different things, and it is much easier than a cheese grater.
+I bought mine in 2013, and it is still going strong with no problems; I use mine for so many different things, and it is much easier than a cheese grater.

 Hamilton Beach 70730 Food Processor & Vegetable Chopper with Bowl Scraper, 10 Cup, ElectricCuisinart DFP-14BCNY 14-Cup Food Processor, Brushed Stainless Steel